grafana/mimir/docs/sources/blocks-storage/store-gateway.md

     # CLI flag: -blocks-storage.s3.access-key-id
     [access_key_id: <string> | default = ""]

-    # If enabled, use http:// for the S3 endpoint instead of https://.
-This
+    # [advanced] If enabled, use http:// for the S3 endpoint instead of
-    # could be useful in local dev/test environments while using an
+    # https://.
+This could be useful in local dev/test environments while using
-    # S3-compatible backend storage, like Minio.
+    # an S3-compatible backend storage, like Minio.
     # CLI flag: -blocks-storage.s3.insecure
     [insecure: <boolean> | default = false]

-    # The signature version to use for authenticating against S3.
-Supported
+    # [advanced] The signature version to use for authenticating against S3.
-    # values are: v4, v2.
+    # Supported values are: v4, v2.
     # CLI flag: -blocks-storage.s3.signature-version
     [signature_version: <string> | default = "v4"]